 The only aspect in which they differ from the latest smartphones is that they may not have the same high-tech functions and quite the same standard of specifications.

-Choosing a cheap phone need not mean that you have to miss out on all the great things that modern mobiles can do.
+Choosing a cheap phone doesn't mean that you have to miss out on all the great things that modern mobiles can do.

-Among the features you can expect on a cheap mobile phone are a dedicated music player, a web browser, a camera, a range of personal organisation applications and a whole host of communications options, including SMS, MMS, email and the ability to connect to your social networks.
+Among the features you can expect on a cheap mobile phone are a dedicated music player, a web browser, a camera, a range of personal organisation apps and a whole host of communications options, including SMS, MMS, email and, of course, social media.

 Even the most basic handsets will come equipped with a range of games, a calendar, a calculator and an alarm clock.

-Apart from considering the kind of phone you need, if you’re looking to save money it’s also important to scrutinise the pricing and terms of the contract you sign up for.
+Apart from considering the kind of phone you need, if you’re looking to save money it’s also important to make sure you're happy with the pricing and terms of the contract you sign up for.

-You’ll find that all mobile phone networks/carriers have a selection of cheap mobile contracts, with some offering a free handset for under £10 per month.
+You’ll find that all mobile phone networks and carriers have a selection of cheap mobile contracts, with some offering a free handset for under £10 per month.

 Of course, as well as the price, you’re advised to look closely at what your monthly charge entitles you to in terms of minutes, data and texts.

-For instance, if you’re a heavy data user, it’s probably a good idea to sign up for a plan that allows you plenty of mobile internet usage per month.
+For instance, if you’re a heavy data user, it’s probably a good idea to sign up for a plan that allows you plenty of mobile internet usage while you're out and about.

-Conversely, if you're the kind of traditionalist who likes to call their friends and speak to them, it's a good idea to choose a tariff with a generous allowance of monthly call minutes.
+On the other hand, if mainly just want a mobile phone for calling people, it's a good idea to choose a tariff with a generous allowance of monthly call minutes.

-Pay as you go customers also have to pay for their phone outright.
+Pay-as-you-go customers also have to pay for their phones outright.
 Conversely, cheap contract phone customers can often get a phone for free.